-The Company uses the "percentage of completion method" to determine the appropriate amount to recognise in a given period.
-The stage of completion is measured by the proportion of contract costs incurred for work performed to date compared to the estimated total contract costs.
-Costs incurred in the year in connection with future activity on a contract are excluded for contract costs in determining the stage of completion.
-These costs are presented as stocks, prepayments or other assets, depending on their nature, and provided it is probable they will be recovered.
+The Company used the "percentage of completion method" to determine the appropriate amount to recognise in a given period.
+The stage of completion is based on milestones completed.
+Costs incurred in the year in connection with future activity on a contract are excluded from contract costs in determining the stage of completion.
+These costs are presented as stocks, prepayments or other assets depending on their nature, and provided it is probable they will be recovered.